scottgrobinson/vscode-workspace-switcher/README.md

 This extension contributes the following settings:

 * `vscodeWorkspaceSwitcher.paths`
-    * Array of directory globs, representing the directories where your `.code-workspace` files are stored
+    * Array of folder globs, representing the folders where your `.code-workspace` files are stored
-    * These directory globs will also be used to select where to create a `.code-workspace` file for the current workspace
+    * These folder globs will also be used to select where to create a `.code-workspace` file for the current workspace
 * `vscodeWorkspaceSwitcher.codeExecutable`
     * String representing the path to VS Code's executable in case it cannot be found in `$PATH`
 * `vscodeWorkspaceSwitcher.codeInsidersExecutable`